milkyware/milkyware.github.io/_drafts/exploring-github-pull-request-automation.md

 ### Assigning Reviewers

-The first workflow I wanted to create was to automate assigning a configurable list of reviewers to pull requests.
+The first workflow I wanted to create was to automate assigning a configurable list of reviewers to PRs.

 ``` powershell
 [CmdletBinding()]